Viglino/ol-ext/README.md

 > [Full text license in English](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.txt)
 > [Full text license in French](http://www.cecill.info/licences/Licence_CeCILL-B_V1-fr.txt)

-For convenience you can use the BSD licence instead when publish content to webpacks.
+For convenience you can use the BSD licence instead when publish content to webpack.